grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 ## Numbered lists

-Use repetitive list numbering, to avoid inconsistent list numbering:
+Use repetitive list numbering, where you prefix every list entry with `1.` instead of the actual number, to avoid inconsistent list numbering.
+The Markdown renderer automatically increments the list.

+For sub-steps, use repetitive numbering as well.

+When writing paragraphs as list entries, you must use proper indentation:

+- Each line in the entry must match the indentation of the preceding list item.
+- Each new paragraph must have an empty line before it.

+For an numbered list in isolation, the indentation for the second sentence of a list entry is three spaces.

+### Examples

 ```markdown
 1. First